shikamiya/my-qmk-keyboards/qmk-keyboard/split_sample/readme.md

 ### change settings

+this project contains working firmware settings, and you can follow this instruction to build your own project like this.

 #### bootloader setting

 default `BOOTLOADER` value in `rules.mk` file is `atmel-dfu`.
 If you're using pro micro with default caterina bootloader, change it to `caterina`.